*Photo: Takeaways, calories and watching your weight

 Responding to the evidence that the obese suffer more badly from Covid-19, the government has turned its attention to the two-thirds of the country who are overweight, and promised a raft of new measures.
 TV adverts for high-fat foods will be banned before 9pm, and the calorie content of dishes will be printed on menus.
 BOGOF deals on sugary stuff will no longer be allowed, while GPs will “prescribe” cycling and the government will offer vouchers if you want to get your rust-encrusted bike fixed.
 They will also facilitate the eating of half-price MacDonald’s, KFC, and Burger King for the duration of August “as many times” I quote from the government website, “as you like.”

 The discount of 50% on Big Macs and Whoppers, along with many other high-fat, high-sugar, low-fibre meals, will be available to “all diners in a group of any size”.
+I think we can safely guess what size most of them will be.

 As mixed messages go, it’s all pretty impressive.
 But in reality, I doubt reducing the cost of a boneless bucket for three weeks, will make a massive impact on the size of Britain’s backsides.
 The pert ones will still be pert, and the double-airline seaters will be like that a bit longer.